Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Content-Derived Indexing

-Hash functions can be used to generate deterministic<br/>and unique lookup keys for databases.
+Hash functions can be used to generate deterministic<br />and unique lookup keys for databases.

 Notes: